 - Cannelini Beans - Adds texture and structure to the soup along with protein and fiber for nutrient density.

 - Low Sodium Chicken Broth & Water - Gives the soup depth and consistency and soaks up all of the delicious flavors.

 - Ditalini Pasta - This particular pasta shape is perfect for this soup because it is small and cooks evenly.

 - Parmesan Reggiano - Adds delicious salty cheese flavor to the soup when used as a garnish on top or stirred inside.

 Cook the bacon: Add the bacon to a large skillet over medium heat.
 Saute until cooked and crispy.
 Drain the fat and slice it into pieces.
 Add to the slow cooker.

 Assemble the soup: To the slow cooker, add the onions, carrots, celery, salt, pepper, garlic, thyme, basil, parsley, tomatoes, beans, chicken broth, and water.
 Stir until fully combined.

 Cover and cook: Add the lid and cook on LOW for 7-8 hours or HIGH for 3-4 hours.
 30 minutes before serving, add the pasta and stir in until fully cooked.

 Garnish and serve: Ladle the hot soup into bowls and top with parmesan cheese for garnish.
 Enjoy!

-- Drain the bacon fat from the cooked bacon before adding to the crock pot as excess bacon grease will make the soup oily.
+- Drain the bacon fat from the cooked bacon before adding it to the crock pot, as excess bacon grease will make the soup oily.